redhat-et/llm-agents/react_agent/README.md

       - "What is the definition of a citizen in the U.S. Constitution?"
       - "What article describes the power of the judiciary branch?"
 ```

+## OpenShift Deployment
+If you would like to deploy the LLM agent application on an OpenShift/Kubernetes cluster you can find the documentation and resources in [react-agent/openshift](https://github.com/redhat-et/llm-agents/tree/main/react_agent/openshift).